-The National Hot Dog and Sausage Council recognizes July as National Hot Dog Month and observes National Hot Dog Day on the third Wednesday in July, this year being July 17.
+The National Hot Dog and Sausage Council recognizes July as National Hot Dog Month and is observing National Hot Dog Day this year on Wednesday July 21.
 The Council celebrates it in July as they see the hot dog as a vibrant part of Americana and want it to occur the same month we celebrate our nation’s independence.
 National Hot Dog Day has been honored for decades in Washington D.C.
 Over 1,000 legislators, Administration employees, and political staffers gather in the Capitol Hill courtyard for a large hot dog picnic.
 July also makes sense for National Hot Dog Month as hot dogs are consumed everywhere in the summer from backyard barbecues to baseball games.

 For me, hot dogs are one of the first types of meat I remember eating as a child.
 But like all foods, I now want to consume properly sourced franks.
 These are one of the hardest foods to find more natural versions of as they’re a rather processed product in general.
 When searching for better choices in hot dogs, it’s important to pick ones with just the basic ingredients needed.